 - Black marker or puffy (dimensional) paint

-- Optional: acrylic paint (buy from Michaels or Amazon) for pop of color
+- Optional: acrylic paint (buy from Michaels or Amazon) for pop of color, dot stickers for number labels

 More learning fun: 3 Ways to Use Bottle Caps for Color Matching (VIDEO)